arpit85/visuogen/replit.md

   * Updated frontend to display proper plan price formatting and monthly credits
   * Enhanced Free Plan display with accurate pricing and credit information
   * Improved dashboard button labels for better user experience
+- July 09, 2025.
+Application Rebranding to Imagiify:
+  * Changed application name from AIImageForge to Imagiify across the platform
+  * Updated main title and branding in HTML head with SEO meta description
+  * Modified sidebar logo and navigation branding elements
+  * Updated landing page hero section with new brand name
+  * Enhanced project documentation to reflect new brand identity
 ```

 ## User Preferences